 If you are interested in working with me, you should also consider how compatible my humanistic-integrative lens will be with your own approach; happy to discuss this if you want to reach out for an pre-supervision initial appointment.
 In this first meeting we will not discuss client work, instead we will focus on getting to know each other and explore what the work we do might look like.

 I approach supervisory relationships with a deep commitment and invest in both the relationship and the process.
 To maintain my motivation and level of dedication, I expect my supervisees to be equally committed.
 In the spirit of transparency, the following are my expectations:

 My rates for 1:1 Supervision

 – Initial Session: I offer a free informal chat via online video, to explore the possibility of working together (up to 30 minutes)

 – Concessionary rate: £45

 *first year of trading; ** Level 4 or above

-Any assertions of specialisation or expertise must be supported by recognised training or qualifications or evidence that are working towards it.
+Any assertions of specialisation or expertise must be supported by recognised training, qualifications or evidence that you are working towards it.

-Additionally, it is important that my counselling/therapy supervisees hold membership with a professional body; one that hosts a Professional Standards Authority register (such as The NCS, BACP, the ACC, UKCP, and so on).
+Additionally, it is important that my counselling/therapy supervisees hold membership with a professional body.
+I recognise Professional Standards Authority registrars (such as The NCPS, BACP, the ACC, UKCP, and so on).